valentin2105/Simplekube/README.md

 > Simple as a shell script.
 It allow you to deploy easily k8s for tests or learn purposes.

-Simplekube is a simple way to install Kubernetes on Linux servers without have to plug with any cloud provider or VM Hypervisor.
+With Simplekube, you can install Kubernetes on Linux servers without have to plug with any cloud provider or VM Hypervisor.
 Just take a Linux empty box, clone the git repo, launch the script and have fun with k8s !
 If you need, you can easily add new workers !

-### How-to use it ?
+## How-to use it ?

-##### 1- Tweak the head of `install_k8s.sh`
+#### 1- Tweak the head of `install_k8s.sh`

 ```
 hostIP="__PUBLIC_OR_PRIVATE_IPV4__"